malvinmuthuuri47/portfolio_website/README.md

 # portfolio_website

-This repository contains the static files for the ALX Foundations Program portfolio website
+This is my portfolio repository that's meant to store the files used to create my portfolio website for the ALX Professional Foundations Program.